We are currently accepting applications for the Degree Holder Entry Programme (DHEP). If this is the career for you please apply now.

 I don’t have copies of my qualifications, what can I do?

-You will need to provide copies of your qualifications when you apply.
+You will need to provide copies of your qualifications or evidence of completion of university modules to date when you apply.
 We can accept statement of results but you will need to provide copies of the original certificates before being invited to an assessment centre.
-We are unable to accept provisional results.
 If you are unable to locate your certificates, Gov.uk can provide information on how to request duplicates or an accepted ‘certified statement of results’.
 We will be unable to able to allocate you to a course until we have received your certificates.

 I don’t have a level 2 qualification in English and Maths, what can I do?